AliSoftware/ObjcSwitch/README.md

          NSLog(@"The string someString is empty!");
      }, nil];

-## Arguments
+## Expected arguments

-The `switchCase:` method takes a `nil`-terminated variable number of arguments, that needs to go by pairs (like in the `dictionaryWithObjectsAndKeys:` method).
+The `switchCase:` method takes a `nil`-terminated variable number of arguments, that needs to go by pairs (like in the `dictionaryWithObjectsAndKeys:` method for example).

-The first argument is a value to be tested, and the second argument is the block of code to be executed if the object (on which we called the `switchCase:` method) is equal to the preceding value.
+The first argument is a value to be tested.
+The second argument is the block of code to be executed if the object (on which we called the `switchCase:` method) is equal to the preceding value.
-The next arguments continue the same way until `nil` is met.
+The next arguments continue the same way (test object, code block, test object, code block, ...) until the value `nil` is met.

 * The arguments with an odd position (first, third, fifth, ...) have to be `id` objects.
-* The arguments with an even position (second, fourth, sixth, ...) have to be blocks that does not take arguments and does not return a value (`dispatch_block_t`), that is blocks with the syntax `^{ /* some code */ }`.
+* The arguments with an even position (second, fourth, sixth, ...) have to be blocks that does not take arguments and does not return a value (a.k.a. blocks of type `dispatch_block_t`), which simply means blocks with the syntax `^{ /* some code */ }`.

-## Behavior
+_Note: Be careful to respect these types: as with every methods having a variable number of arguments (like `dictionaryWithObjectsAndKeys:` and others) the parameters are not checked at compile-time.
+  So parameters with the wrong type may lead to unexpected behavior or crashes at runtime._

+## Implementing the `default:` case

-The first object that returns `YES` when compared to the target object using `isEqual:` makes its corresponding block to be executed and the `switchCase:` method to return `YES`.
+The `switchCase:` method returns `YES` if it has found an object equal to the target object (and thus has executed the corresponding code) and `NO` if none of the test objects were found equal to the target object.

-If no object in the parameters list are found to be equal to the target object, the `switchCase:` method returns `NO`.

-This means that:

-* If multiple objects listed in the parameters are equal to the target object, only the first one will trigger its corresponding code. _This is quite the equivalent of having a "break" statement after each "case" entry in a standard "switch" C statement._
-* You can implement the equivalent of the "default:" statement by testing the return value of the `switchCase:` method:
+This allows you to implement the equivalent of the "`default:`" statement by testing the return value of the `switchCase:` method, for example this (compact) way:

     if(![someObject switchCase:
-         comparisonObject1, ^{
-             NSLog(@"Case 1");
+         comparisonObject1, ^{ NSLog(@"Case 1"); },
-         },
-         comparisonObject2, ^{
-             NSLog(@"Case 2");
+         comparisonObject2, ^{ NSLog(@"Case 2"); },
-         }, nil])
+         nil])
     { // default:
-        NSLog(@"No case found!");
+        NSLog(@"Default: No case found!");
     }

+_Note that the global behavior of the `switchCase:` method is designed so that as soon as an object is found equal to the target object and its corresponding code is executed, the `switchCase:` method returns immediately, without testing the other values._
+_This is the equivalent (compared to a standard C switch/case statement) of having a `break;` after each `case:`._

 ## Using a different selector than `isEqual:`